heraclex/heraclex/README.md

 ## 🚀 About Me
 I’m a data engineer with 10+ years of experience in building things that:
 - Move data from point A to point B (sometimes with a detour through C, D, and Kafka).
-- Make sense of *petabytes* of data without accidentally summoning Skynet.
+- Make sense of *petabytes* of data without using ...
+Skynet (ref: Terminator franchise, created by Cyberdyne Systems).
 - Turn messy lakes into beautiful, queryable, and secure data platforms.

 Currently working at **Mercedes-Benz AG** on customer data platforms.